-The Puerto Rico Broadband Program has experience drafting program rules and structuring the information required to evaluate a project.
-While developing the project application materials, the Puerto Rico Broadband Program will consider past project barriers in Puerto Rico, including diverse topography, slow permitting processes, labor shortages, and disruptions and cost variations for imported materials.30
+Although the Puerto Rico Broadband Program is an entity of relatively recent creation, its Executive Committee has several members with substantial experience drafting program rules and structuring the information required to evaluate a project, such as the PRTB, OMB, Hacienda, the CW-IT and the CW-CIO.
+Moreover, its Advisory Council has seasoned members towards those purposes (i.e., PRASA, HTA, DSP, AAFAF and OGPe).
+While developing the project application materials, the Puerto Rico Broadband Program will consider past project barriers in Puerto Rico, including diverse topography, slow permitting processes, labor shortages, and disruptions and cost variations for imported materials.